voslartomas/WebCMS2/README.md

 There is `boxes` section, here defined boxes are shown in page settings.

 Another important setting is `cacheNamespace`, which defines project specific namespace.
-If you use memcached cache storage, there can be a problem if two projects have same namespace.
+If you use memcached cache storage, there can be a problem if two projects have same namespace...

 ```
 common: